martindbp/lazybug/README.md

 To run a local only version of the frontend and server, run:
 ```
-# this, like `make frontend` builds the browser extension and web frontend,
+# this, like `make frontend-clean` builds the browser extension and web frontend,
 # but with URLs pointing to localhost and other online features turned off
 make local
 # This runs the server for local development, in SSL mode